 The four environments

-Firstly, there is the environment of the self (our inner landscape – thoughts, feelings and perception).
-Secondly, the environment of the body, whose 60 trillion cells form our various organs and systems that collectively sustain our physical health.
+Firstly, there is the environment of the self (our inner landscape – thoughts, beliefs, feelings and perception).
+Secondly, the environment of the body, whose 60 trillion cells form our various organs and systems that collectively drive and sustain our physical health.

 Thirdly, there is the environment outside of ourselves, which includes our families, relationships and wider communities – this also includes our physical space.
 Finally, there’s the environment of the planet, with its vastness and complexity.
 This is the wonderful stage on which the drama of life is played out.

-Here are some things to consider about the environment
+Here are some things to consider about meeting the needs of your environments

-Where possible, create a physical sanctuary, a space for reflection and self-nurture, which leads to an improved self-image and physical well-being.
+Where possible, create a physical sanctuary, a space for reflection and self-nurture.
+This will lead to an improved self-image and enhanced physical well-being.

 Developing a social conscience is vital.
-Start by creating a culture around you where all are equally valued and respected – family, friends, colleagues etc.
+Start by creating a culture around you where all are equally valued and respected.
+Begin with your family, friends and colleagues and then seek, through random acts of kindness, to spread that atmosphere wherever you go.

-Order creates peace, chaos creates an unsettled feeling.
-Whether at home or at work, it’s important to organise your physical space in a way that’s uncluttered and everything is accessible.
+Order creates peace, chaos creates peacelessness.
+Whether at home or at work, it’s important to organise your physical space in a way that’s uncluttered, ensuring that everything is accessible.
 Our inability to let go of things that are no longer useful holds us back.

 We need to learn to conserve energy and to make the most of the resources available to us.
-This requires awareness and creativity.
+This requires awareness, a conscience and creativity.

 When we really understand these four environments, we are compelled to offer each of them our attention and respect.